Alaska: From Fairbanks to Anchorage

 DAY 5

-We'll have this morning free to pursue our own explorations of Denali.
-Options include flight seeing, ATV adventures, visiting with sled dogs, local hikes, and much more!
-After lunch (on your own), we'll meet back at our cabins to go rafting on the Nenana River.
-On this splash tour, everyone paddles the boat down a scenic 11 mile stretch.
-Rafting here is loads of fun with class II and III rapids.
-There's always a chance of seeing bears, moose, sheep, and caribou.
-Over dinner we can share tales of our chosen adventures of the day.
-(B, D)
+We'll have today free to pursue our own explorations of Denali.
+Options include flight seeing, ATV adventures, visiting with sled dogs, local hikes, and much more.
+After lunch, we'll meet back at our cabins to go rafting.
+On this splash tour, everyone paddles the boat down a scenic 11 miles stretch.
+Rafting here is loads of fun with class I, II, and III rapids.
+There is always a chance of seeing bears, moose, sheep, and caribou.
+Tonight, we will enjoy a night in at the resort and order pizza as we toast to our adventures of the day.

 DAY 6